-After the Statement of Needs is published and released to the public, the document is submitted for review to the City Council and elected officials.
-Within 90 days of publication, the borough presidents, borough boards, and community boards may submit written comments to DCP, which subsequently shares this feedback with the relevant City agencies for consideration during the siting process, and also uses it to inform other planning processes.
-During the same 90-day period, the borough presidents may propose locations for any new City facilities if the locations are consistent with the Criteria for the Location of City Facilities and with the specific siting criteria in the Statement of Needs.
+Concurrent with the public release of each year's Statement of Needs, the document is submitted for review to the City Council and elected officials.
+Within 90 days of publication, the borough presidents, borough boards, and community boards may submit written comments to DCP.
+During the same comment period, the borough presidents may propose locations for any new City facilities if the locations are consistent with the Criteria for the Location of City Facilities and with the specific siting criteria in the Statement of Needs.

-Comments and proposed locations for any City facilities cited in the FY 2022-2023 Report may be submitted via e-mail to SON_DL@planning.nyc.gov, or alternatively by mail to the Director of DCP, 31st Floor, 120 Broadway, New York, N.Y.
-10271, 90 days from publication date.
+Comments and proposed locations from Borough Presidents and Community Boards for any proposals cited in the FY 2023-2024 Report may be submitted via e-mail to SON_DL@planning.nyc.gov, or alternatively by mail to the Director of DCP, 31st Floor, 120 Broadway, New York, N.Y.
+10271.
+At the end of the 90-day comment period, DCP shares this feedback with the relevant City agencies for consideration during the siting process, uses it to inform other planning processes, and publishes the comments on the Statement of Needs website.